-Ever wonder what goes through your chiropractors head when treating your moderate back pain?
-Using a patient as an example, Dr. Jimenez shares his thought process through the treatment of a patient with moderate low back pain.
-All the way through the first appointment through to the recovery process.
+Ever wonder what goes through your chiropractor’s head when treating your moderate back pain?
+Using a patient as an example, Dr. Jimenez shares his thought process through treating a patient with moderate low back pain.
+All the way from the first appointment through to the recovery process.

-Dr. Jimenez: Louis’ primary physician referred him to me instead of a spine surgeon because first, the pain is not yet serious enough for surgery.
-And so there was a window to treat with a non-invasive approach.
+Dr. Jimenez: Louis’ primary physician referred him to me instead of a spine surgeon because the pain is not yet serious enough for surgery.
+And so, there was a window to treat with a non-invasive approach.
 Secondly, I specialize in sports medicine and so maximize conservative, non-operative techniques/methods.

-The United States has 5 times the surgical rate of other countries, so going to a non-operative spine specialist/chiropractor is the best approach at the beginning before the pain becomes severe/acute/chronic.
+The United States has five times the surgical rate of other countries, so going to a non-operative spine specialist/chiropractor is the best approach at the beginning before the pain becomes severe/acute/chronic.

 Dr. Jimenez: Once I went through his medical history, I saw it was pretty straightforward.
 So I dug deeper into other areas of Louis’ lifestyle.

-Also, a factor, his occupation was contributing to his pain.
+Also, a factor of his occupation was contributing to his pain.
 He’s a programmer, so spends a lot of time sitting at a desk.
-Sitting for prolonged periods and usually improperly/poor posture are two of the worst things you can do to your spine.
+Sitting for prolonged periods and usually improperly/with poor posture are two of the worst things you can do to your spine.

-Sitting for a long time without moving around causes the hip muscles to get tight, and glutes and spine muscles to weaken.
+Sitting for a long time without moving around causes the hip muscles to get tight and the glutes and spine muscles to weaken.

 Dr. Jimenez: With the physical examination, I looked at